UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_01.md

 In JupyterLab you can see this information as labels under the tab **Changes**.

-⚠️ We are adding a new synonim for a GitHub repository.
-We were using `remote` as a way to mention GitHub in general.
-Now we can refer specifically to the GitHub repository we are workin on as `origin`.
+⚠️ Here we added a new synonym for a GitHub repository.
+Previously, we were using `remote` as a way to refer to any GitHub repo.
+Now we can refer to the specific GitHub remote we are working on with the nickname `origin`.

 ---
 # How to create a branch? (terminal)